dallasjohnson/alienworlds-architecture/mining.md

 ## Storage

-* Miners table
+* Miners table to store details about each miner's recent mining activity and current mining location.
     * name: miner
     * checksum256: last mine tx
     * time point sec: last mine
     * uint64: current land

-* bag table
+* bag table to store all the NFTs owned and locked by an account.
     * name: account
     * vector<uint64>: items
     * bool: locked

-* deposit table
+* deposit table to store temporary transfers as a deposit for filling the minin bucket per planet.
     * name: account
     * asset: quantity

-* rando table - Random number request queue
+* rando table to store random number request queue to random number processes to be performed in batches.
     * uint64: id
     * name: account

-* global values singleton
+* global values singleton to store shared global values
     * uint16: delay multiplier
     * uint16: luck multiplier
     * uint16: ease multiplier

-* state singleton
+* state singleton to store planet specific shared values related to mining.
     * time point: last fill time
     * double: fill rate
     * asset: bucket total
     * asset: mine bucket

-* mining nft table - NFTs held for mining rewards
+* mining nft table to store NFTs held for mining rewards
     * name: rarity
     * vector<uint32>: template ids

-* guest nft table - NFTs held for guest rewards, given to all landholders
+* guest nft table to store NFTs held for guest rewards, given to all landholders
     * name: id
     * uint16: probability
     * vector<uint64>: asset ids

-* claims table - Template ids that have been chosen, they must be claimed and minted in a separate tx so that the user cannot block the minting and get different nfts
+* claims table to store template ids that have been chosen, they must be claimed and minted in a separate tx so that the user cannot block the minting and get different nfts to game the system.
     * name: miner
     * vector<uint32>: template ids